yurimjeon1892/ABCD/README.md

 python main.py configs/test_ABCD.yaml
 ```

+## Acknowledgements
+Our BCL implementation is based on https://github.com/laoreja/HPLFlowNet.

 ## Citation
 If you use our code or method in your work, please cite the following:
 ```